For a complete listing of Governor's School courses and course descriptions, view the 2023-2024 Course Selection Guide.

-This course continues the movement studies begun in the previous semester.
-As actors develop more responsive instruments, they begin to distinguish between habitual physical expression and more organic, dynamic, and stage worthy responses, while acquiring valuable professional skills.
-Topics are drawn from physical conditioning, yoga, Pilates, modern dance, tap, stage combat, theatre movement, Suzuki, and mask.
+This course continues the movement studies begun in the previous semester with the addition of West African Dance.
+As actors develop more responsive instruments, they begin to distinguish between habitual physical expression and more organic, dynamic expression while acquiring valuable skills.

 Senior Level Courses